natalia-afanaseva/vue-movies-app/README.md

 ## General info

 An app for searching for movies and actors with mock authorisation and a possibility to add to favourites.
-You can visit the website ... to check how it works.

 ## Technologies